 After sustaining a serious injury that prevents you from returning to work temporarily or indefinitely, it’s easy to fall victim to exorbitant medical bills and a crippling loss of income due to the inability to secure gainful employment.
 There is still hope for disabled individuals in Georgia though, and they may be eligible for disability benefits for their injuries through Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), both of which are administered by the Social Security Administration (SSA).
-If you are suffering from a disability and you are unable to work, contact our experienced SSDI or SSI attorneys at Rechtman & Spevak today.
+If you are suffering from a disability and you are unable to work, contact our experienced Social Security Disability lawyers at Rechtman & Spevak today.
 Our law firm is located in Atlanta, and our lawyers can help injured individuals in Atlanta, Marietta, or elsewhere in Georgia pursue the income benefits they need to support themselves and their families.

 Social Security Disability in GA